PROGRAMS

 Adapted Therapeutic Horsemanship

+Open to participants age 4 years to adults of any age with diverse physical, neurological, cognitive, emotional, behavioral or mental health needs.
 This equine assisted service is designed to teach participants horsemanship skills.
 Documented benefits include improved social skills, balance and posture, as well as greater self-confidence and increased self-awareness.
-Participants must be at least 5 years old, able to sit independently astride a moving horse for 45 minutes, weigh less than 170 pounds, and have no contraindications for horseback riding.
+Participants must be able to sit independently astride a moving horse for 45 minutes, weigh less than 170 pounds, and have no contraindications for horseback riding.

 Military and Veterans Horsemanship Program